What is Return to Work Program?

 - Advise and support the injured worker

-- Communicate a worker’s capabilities with the worker and the employer
+- Communicate a worker’s abilities with the worker and the employer

 - Complete the WCB reports promptly and send them directly to the WCB